FAQ

 -

-Choose whether to disconnect the VPN as the device goes to sleep.
+Choose the behavior of the VPN as the device goes to sleep.

 Q: Can I connect or disconnect via system VPN settings?